xeokit/sdk/README.md

 The SDK provides a high-performance Browser-based viewer for viewing our model representations.
 The viewer is extensible via a pluggable renderer strategy to use different browser graphics APIs, such as WebGL or WebGPU.
-The viewer can view multiple models, and can create multiple views of them in separate canvases.
+The viewer can view multiple models, and can create multiple views of our models in separate canvases.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|